Skip to content ↓

 If you have any questions or would like to know more about Pupil Premium funding and how it is being used to benefit your child, please speak to the headteacher.

 If you think your child may possibly be eligible for free school meals, even if you don't want your child to eat school meals, please call into the office to collect a claim form.
-Every child who is eligible generates valuable income for the school.
+Being eligible may generate valuable income for the school.